squarecattest/Bounce/README.md

 # English version
 ## Requirements
 ### OS
 Windows 10 and above (tested).
-Likely works on macOS and Unix.
+Currently not working on macOS or Unix.
 ### Python
 Python 3.12 and above.